mohjaiswal/CashFloInvoiceAutomation/README.md

-## Internship at CashFlo as a Data Analyst
+## Internship at CashFlo as a Winter Data Intelligence Associate

 ![Image](HeaderCashFloInternship.png)